mpanighetti/dnd5e-magic-items/wondrous-items/wraps-of-angelo.md

 _**Psionic Entanglement.**_ The wraps cannot be moved more than 10 feet apart from each other and are considered to be a single magic item.

+_**Shared Discipline.**_ The wraps grants you a portion of Angelo's power and mental discipline.
+The wraps have 5 charges that can be spent on some of the wrap's properties.
+These charges can also be used as Discipline Points, and you can spend and combine them with any Discipline Points you already have from another source.
+The wraps regain all expended charges daily at dawn, but you can also use your Discipline Points in place of charges.

+_**Infused Strikes.**_ You can enhance your attacks with psionic energy.
+Each time you hit a creature with an unarmed strike, you grapple a creature, or a creature fails a check to escape your grapple, you can choose to expend up to 3 charges and roll that number of Martial Arts dice.
+You deal psychic damage to the target of your grapple or attack equal to the number rolled.

 _**Reactive Healing.**_ You gain the ability to redirect the power of strikes and magical harm into healing energy.
-As a Reaction when you take damage from a weapon or spell, you can spend up to 5 Discipline Points and roll that number of Martial Arts dice.
+As a Reaction when you take damage from a weapon or spell, you can expend up to 5 charges and roll that number of Martial Arts dice.
 You regain a number of hit points equal to the number rolled plus your Wisdom modifier.

-_**Shared Discipline.**_ The wraps grants you a portion of Angelo's power and mental discipline.
-You gain an additional number of special Discipline Points equal to your Wisdom modifier (minimum 1).
-These special Discipline Points can be spent and combined with any Discipline Points you already have from another source.
-When you spend a special Discipline Point, it is unavailable until you finish a Long Rest, at the end of which you regain all your expended points.

 _**Sentience.**_ The wraps of Angelo are a sentient chaotic good wondrous item with an Intelligence of 10, a Wisdom of 20, and a Charisma of 10.
 They are unable to sense their surroundings beyond their wielder.